openedx/openedx-webhooks/docs/details.rst

 Changes to pull requests are reflected in the Jira issue.
 The titles and descriptions are copied over to the Jira issue if they are changed in GitHub.

+If a change to a pull request means that a different Jira issue is needed, the old issue will be deleted, and a new one created.
+For example, if a blended pull request doesn't have "[BD-xx]" in the title, an OSPR issue gets made initially.
+When the developer updates the title, the bot deletes the OSPR issue and makes a new BLENDED issue for it.

 Updating GitHub labels when Jira status changes
 -----------------------------------------------